The Tale of Two Covenants

 However, the Abrahamic covenant is found before we find the law covenant in the Book of the Law, the Torah or the first five books of the Old Testament.
 Why?
 It is because the law covenant was added as a temporary bridge to get the children of Israel from the time after Abraham to Christ and the implementing of new covenant.
 "Wherefore the law was our schoolmaster to bring us to Christ, that we might be justified by faith."
 [Gal.
 3:24].
-A key point should not be overlooked in what the apostle Paul, the so-called "apostle to the gentiles," is saying here to Christians, "The law was our[s] ...."
+A key point should not be overlooked in what the apostle Paul, the alleged "apostle to the gentiles," is saying here to Christians, "The law was our[s] ...."
 He is telling us that our ancestors were under the law covenant and it brought us, Christians, nee children of the House of Israel, to Christ and the new covenant.
-As Paul clearly noted, "Christ has redeemed us from the curse of the law ...."
+As Paul, an apostle to the nations of the House of Israel like all the other apostles clearly noted, "Christ has redeemed us from the curse of the law ...."
 [Gal.
 3:13; Rom.
 7:6].
 It just so happens that "Our redeemer, the LORD of hosts is his name, is the Holy One of Israel."
 [Isa.
 47:4].
 And the definition of redeem is to regain possession of something lost by buying it back.

 Even at the time of the birth of Christ, it was understood Christ would redeem Israel, and not the gentiles of the world.
 When Herod the Great, the Edomite ruler of Judea, asked the chief priests and scribes about Christ, they quoted from the Old Testament prophet Micah, "But you, Bethlehem Ephrathah [Heb. place of fruitfulness], though you are small among the clans of Judah, out of you will come for me one who will rule over Israel, whose origins are from of old, from ancient times."
 [Mic.
 5:2; Mat.
 2:6; see Mat.
 13:35].